 Desforges with Abouchaar 2003

-At first funded by the Department for Education (DfE) as an innovative project following publication of the “Lamb Inquiry: Special Educational Needs and Parental Confidence” (2009), what followed has enabled genuine and exciting partnerships to flourish between services, parents, schools, settings, children and young people.
+At first funded by the Department for Education (DfE) as an innovative project following publication of the “Lamb Inquiry: Special Educational Needs and Parental Confidence” (2009), what followed has enabled genuine and exciting partnerships to flourish between services, parents and carers, schools, settings, children and young people.

-The Rotherham Charter way of working is recognised as best practice by the National Charities Council for Disabled Children and Contact a Family.
-It underpins Rotherham’s Inclusion Strategy and contributes to Rotherham Council’s Participation and Engagement Strategy, making sure the voices of children, young people and their families are genuinely heard.
+The Genuine Partnerships way of working is recognised as best practice by national charity Contact.
+It underpins Rotherham’s SEND Strategy and contributes to Rotherham’s Preparing for Adulthood Strategic Board, making sure the voices of children, young people and their families are genuinely heard.

-At Rotherham’s first ‘In It Together’ event in July 2014 keynote speaker and DfE advisor on Special Educational Needs and Disabilities (SEND) expert Brian Lamb OBE talked with enthusiasm about the influence of Rotherham Charter on SEND legislation.
+At Rotherham’s first ‘In It Together’ event in July 2014 keynote speaker and DfE advisor on Special Educational Needs and Disabilities (SEND) Brian Lamb OBE talked with enthusiasm about the influence of the Rotherham Charter (the Four Cornerstones) on SEND legislation.
 The 2014 Children and Families Act and SEND Code of Practice emphasise how genuine partnership working is the most effective way to make outcomes better for children and young people with SEND aged 0-25, and their parents and carers.

-The Team quickly recognised that the Charter principles should be equally reflected in our relationships with all the children and young people of Rotherham, and their parents and carers.
+The Genuine Partnerships team quickly recognised that the Cornerstones should be equally reflected in all our relationships; with children and young people, with their parents and carers, and with each other.